Teradata/developer-resources/docs/fabric/in-db-functions.md

 Calculates attributions with a wide range of distribution models.
 Often used in web-page analysis.

 [nPath](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/TKfX4k2uBD5vH1B~ROrV2w)<br/>
-Performs regular pattern matching over a sequence of rows from one or more inputs.
+Performs regular pattern matching over a sequence of rows from one or more inputs, and returns a single row per match. nPath is extremely powerful for user journeys or other time-ordered events such as manufacturing, sensor data, and the like.

 [Sessionize](https://docs.teradata.com/r/Teradata-VantageCloud-Lake/Analyzing-Your-Data/Analytics-Database-Analytic-Functions/Path-and-Pattern-Analysis-Functions/Sessionize)<br/>
-Maps each click in a clickstream to a unique session identifier.
+Maps events in a time series (such as clicks in a clickstream) into a unique session identifier.
+It can also filter events based on a minimum event separation threshold.